Create Epic Drums Sounds using the 'Flip and Nudge' Technique

 Basically, it involves importing two drum sounds into the DAW onto two separate channels.
 One channel is inverted (flipped) and summed with the other channel which results in silence (total phase cancellation).
 The second sound is then moved along the timeline (nudged) in tiny shifts.
 This results in partial phase cancellation.
 We then use dynamic processing on either or both sounds to create a new texture.

-To understand what total and partial phase cancellation is please watch this FREE video on the subject:
+To understand what total and partial phase cancellation are please watch this FREE video on the subject:

 Now that we understand what phase cancellation is let me show you how easy it is to use the Nudge Tool in your DAW to nudge one layer against another after inverting one of the sounds.
 By inverting/flipping and summing we, in effect, cancel the sounds and the process results in silence.
 This now gives us a clean frequency base to work from.
 If you use your DAW’s nudge tool and nudge one of the sounds by small amounts you will magically hear the audio change and in real-time

-In the video I explain what phase cancellation is and how we can use it for sound design purposes.
+In the Create Epic Drums using ‘Flip and Nudge’ Technique video, I explain what phase cancellation is and how we can use it for sound design purposes.
 I show you how to set up your DAW to allow for this technique and I make sure to explain how to use the nudge tool in the DAW to move the sound files along the project’s timeline.

 Topics covered in this video are:

 - Understanding Nudge and the Subdivision Values